tomkob9999/acid_transaction/README.md

 # An Attempt to Formalize ACID in Transaction

 This paper presents a formal framework to guarantee atomicity and isolation in transactional systems using minimal, well-defined rules and preconditions.
-By focusing on sequential state transitions and synchronized operation sets, we demonstrate how atomicity and isolation naturally lead to consistent and dependable transactional systems.
+By focusing on sequential state transitions and synchronized operation sets, together with durability as pre-condition, we demonstrate how atomicity and isolation naturally lead to consistent transactional systems.
 The framework integrates rollback handling as an inherent part of state transitions and addresses challenges in practical implementation.

 ---